firefly-cpp/sport-activities-features/README.md

 This is an external unaffiliated service and the user must register and use the API key provided from the service.
 The service has a free tier (1000 Weather reports / day) but is otherwise operating on a pay as you go model.
 For the pricing and terms of use please read the [official documentation](https://www.visualcrossing.com/weather-data-editions) of the API provider.

+## Overpass API & Open Elevation API integration
+Without performed activities we can use the [OpenStreetMap](https://www.openstreetmap.org/) for identification of hills, total ascent and descent.
+This is done using the [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API) which is a read-only API that allows querying of OSM map data.
+In addition to that altitude data is retrieved by using the [Open-Elevation API](https://open-elevation.com/) which is a open-source and free alternative to the Google Elevation API.
+Both of the solutions can be used by using free publicly acessible APIs ([Overpass](https://wiki.openstreetmap.org/wiki/Overpass_API), [Open-Elevation](https://open-elevation.com/#public-api)) or can be self hosted on a server or as a Docker container ([Overpass](https://wiki.openstreetmap.org/wiki/Overpass_API/Installation), [Open-Elevation](https://github.com/Jorl17/open-elevation/blob/master/docs/host-your-own.md)).

 ## CODE EXAMPLES: